-- Stops should be located at intersections, preferably far-side locations. - Stops should be located so that passengers are not forced to wait for a bus in the middle of a driveway. - The stopped bus should not block a driveway. - Stops should be located so that patrons board or alight directly from the stop area rather than from the driveway. - Stops should be located so that the front door ADA landing pad is located outside a driveway area.
+- Stops should be located at intersections where other traffic has the opportunity to get past a stopped bus (i.e., streets with 2 or more travel lanes in a given direction or when a bus bay is provided). - Stops should be located so that passengers are not forced to wait for a bus in the middle of a driveway. - The stopped bus should not block a driveway. - Stops should be located so that patrons board or alight directly from the stop area rather than from the driveway.

+Stops should be located so that the front door ADA landing pad is located outside a driveway area.